What is the hottest social network of 2019? Only one can prevail.

-- My picks for “best network for B2B, best network for longterm growth, best network for bloggers, and the hottest social network of 2019 .
+- My picks for the “best network for B2B, best network for long-term growth, best network for bloggers, and the hottest social network of 2019 .

-I’ll cover seven major social media platforms: Instagram, LinkedIn, YouTube, Facebook, Twitter, Snapchat, and Pinterest.
+I’ll cover 7 major social media platforms: Instagram, LinkedIn, YouTube, Facebook, Twitter, Snapchat, and Pinterest.

 For the majority of businesses, these are the main seven that people focus on and utilize.
 I want to start by talking about how many active monthly users each platform has worldwide.